How Not to be Hit by a Car Part II

 - Solution: Use a rear blinking light and make sure you’re highly visible.
 When possible, use wide streets with minimal traffic.
 Use your mirror and stay away from the curb.

-Just remember, if you or a loved one are the victims of an accident, make sure you call The Brothers in Law so we can get you what you deserve at (757) 330-3425!
+Just remember, if you or a loved one are the victims of a bicycle accident, make sure you call Huffman & Huffman so we can get you what you deserve at (757) 330-3425!